Diocese of Duvno: Establishment and early years

 Škegro writes that the Diocese of Duvno was established somewhere around the establishment of the Diocese of Makarska, if not at the same time.
 Franciscan historian Dominik Mandić puts the establishment of the Diocese of Duvno between 1274 and 1297.
-Other authors, like Karlo Jurišić, Slavko Kovačić and Krunoslav Draganović, also put the establishment of the Diocese of Duvno at the end of the 13th century and beginning of the 14th century respectively.
+Other authors, like Karlo Jurišić, Slavko Kovačić and Krunoslav Draganović, also put the establishment of the Diocese of Duvno at the end of the 13th century and the beginning of the 14th century respectively.

 The cathedral church of the Diocese of Duvno was the Church of St. John the Baptist, located within the fortress of Rog, in present-day Roško Polje.
 John the Baptist was the Šubićs' patron saint, along with Mary, mother of Jesus, so they consecrated to them the churches and monasteries that they would build.

-The collapse of the Šubićs' power in Duvno after the Kotromanićs takeover in 1322, resulted badly for Bishop Madius of Duvno, who complained to Pope Clement VI that he had to leave his seat because of the "evil of the people".
+The collapse of the Šubićs' power in Duvno after the Kotromanićs takeover in 1322, resulted badly for Madius of Duvno, who complained to Pope Clement VI that he had to leave his seat because of the "evil of the people".
 Many authors, like Ivo Bagarić, Slavko Kovačić, and Damir Kabrić consider that the "evil of the people" referred to the resistance of the local populace to the Church authorities over the taxation, which would be impossible under the rule of the Šubićs.
 The fall of Duvno also enabled the spread of the Bosnian Church, and at the same time, a significant Vlach population arrived on the territory of Duvno.
-The Vlachs were especially averse to the Church authorities, and often, in order to avoid the taxation, they would also change their confession.
+The Vlachs were especially averse to the Church authorities, and often, in order to avoid taxation, they would also change their confession.
 The proof that the Diocese of Duvno suffered a hard time after Šubićs fall is a testimony of an anonymous Spanish travel writer who in the second quarter of the 14th century wrote that the Catholics are almost non-existent in Bosnia.

 Ever since its establishment, the Diocese of Duvno suffered from poverty and the personal insecurity of the bishops.
-In 1345, Madius' successor John of Leoncello was freed from paying a regular fee paid by the diocesan bishops upon their appointment because of poverty.
+In 1345, Madius' successor John de Leoncello was freed from paying a regular fee paid by the diocesan bishops upon their appointment because of poverty.
 For those reasons, the bishops of Duvno were forced to live outside their diocese and lived mostly on the territory of the Archdiocese of Split, where, at the same time, they held high posts.
 On the other hand, they would suffer from serious poverty.
 For example, Bishop Stephen, who resided in the Diocese of Duvno, was forced to beg due to poor conditions, and later, as a high-ranking church dignitary in Split, he acted as a missionary for his Diocese of Duvno.

 One of the canons of the Diocese of Duvno, Nicholas, became a bishop in his own right in present-day Albania in 1472.